rpkrupali1/News4U/readme.md

 By default search keyword is used in articles description and title and user has choice to select option to search keyword either in title or description.

+User will see search history which is saved in local storage

 # User Story
 As a reader,
 I should be able to search using most important topics/discusson of my interests,